-Today when we talk about living in Japan some people comment on the fear of living there because of earthquakes and tidal waves.
-How can you overcome the fear of earthquake?
-In this article we will leave some tips and strategies that will help you to overcome this fear.
+Today when we talk about living in Japan, some people comment on the fear of living there because of earthquakes and tidal waves.
+How can you overcome earthquake fear?
+In this article, we will leave some tips and strategies that will help you overcome this fear.

-Is it really necessary to have this fear of earthquake in Japan?
-Many people are afraid of an earthquake but do not understand that bad things can happen anywhere.
-I myself think that it is easier for us to die because of an earthquake in Brazil, since the buildings and houses here are not prepared like those in Japan.
+Is it really necessary to have this earthquake fear in Japan?
+Many people are afraid of earthquakes, but they don't understand that bad things can happen anywhere.
+I myself think that it is easier for us to die from an earthquake in Brazil, since the buildings and houses here are not prepared like those in Japan.

-Fear can make you think that danger is imminent, even when you are perfectly safe.
+Fear can make us think danger is imminent, even when we are perfectly safe.

-It is normal to worry about our safety, but sometimes people have exaggerated fears, such as fear of the airplane that is the safest transport in the world, or fear of crime, etc. But one of the fears that bothers people most when it comes to Japan is the fear of an earthquake.
+It is normal to worry about our safety, but sometimes people have exaggerated fears, such as the fear of the plane, which is the safest transport in the world, or fear of crime, etc. But one of the fears that most bothers people when talking about Japan is the fear of earthquake.
 Is it really dangerous to live in Japan?

-I am writing this article because really, when Japan is the subject of conversation, people tend to talk about earthquakes and tsunamis as if it were something constant and that kills millions of people.
-They still say they would never have the courage to live in Japan because of earthquakes.
-Let's look at some facts to make people safer on this subject.
+I'm writing this article because really, when Japan is the subject of conversation, people tend to talk about earthquakes and tsunamis as if it's something constant and that kills millions of people.
+They still say that they would never have the courage to live in Japan because of earthquakes.
+Let's analyze some facts to make people safer on this subject.

 Earthquakes are not dangerous